altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 ~Small LEDs in sconces spilt orange, reflecting on the stone~ 'R::Okay this Al-tok thing - better analogy: a tick.'
 `"Tick?"`
-'R:: It attached itself to us via the link, sucked out a bunch of the Algera from the Awakened' `"Okay, no: so what is Algera?"`
+'R::It attached itself to us via the link, sucked out a bunch of the Algera from the Awakened' `"Okay, no: so what is Algera?"`
 'R::Here is a data file on it:'
 `